chipsalliance/f4pga-examples/xc7/additional_examples/button_controller/README.rst

 .. code-block:: bash
    :name: example-debouncer-basys3

-   make -C button_debouncer
+   make -C button_controller

 At completion, the bitstream is located in the build directory:

 .. code-block:: bash

-   cd button_debouncer/build/arty_35
+   cd button_controller/build/arty_35

 Now, you can upload the design with: